-Table 3 shows the difference between the current and proposed number of appliances.
+Table 6 shows the difference between the current and proposed number of appliances.
 The proposed daytime resilience is increased, as the total number of appliances that can attend a full range of incidents is increased from 44 to 45.
 This is due to the change of appliance from a TRV fire appliance to an ERP fire appliance at Harrogate and Scarborough.
 These are crewed by fulltime staff and able to attend all incidents.
 The TRV fire appliances placed at On-call stations are planned to operate as LRP fire appliances and can attend the full range of incidents, albeit with some additional support simultaneously mobilised for a small range of certain incident types.
-They can also be mobilised as a TRV fire appliance when a crew of 3 are available to life saving incidents.